Privacy Notice for Square Sellers and Website Visitors

-We operate in many countries, and we (or our service providers) may move your data and process it outside the country where you live which have different data protection standards to the European Union.
-We may, and we may use third-party service providers to, process and store your information in the United States, Canada, Japan, the European Union, and other countries.
-When we transfer your personal data to our affiliates outside the European Economic Area (EEA), we make use of standard contractual clauses which have been approved by the European Commission.
+We operate in many countries, and we (or our service providers) may move your data and process it outside the country where you live.
+We use third-party service providers to process and store your information in the United States, Japan, the EU, and other countries.
+When we transfer your personal data to our affiliates outside the EU, we make use of standard contractual clauses (which have been approved by the European Commission) to help ensure your information is afforded a high standard of protection, and that your privacy rights can be vindicated.
 For a list of the countries in which we operate, please see https://squareup.com/gb/about.

-You may obtain a copy of any of the documents we use to protect your personal data when it is transferred outside the EEA by contacting us via email firstname.lastname@example.org.
-You can also access the standard contractual clauses approved by the European Commission at: https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en
+If you wish to obtain further details regarding the contractual arrangements we enter into to protect your personal data when it is transferred outside the EU, you may do so by emailing us via [email protected] You can also access the standard contractual clauses approved by the European Commission at: https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en.

 CHANGES TO THIS PRIVACY NOTICE

-We may amend this Privacy Notice from time to time by posting a revised version and updating the “Effective Date” above.
+We reserve the right to change this Privacy Notice from time to time, as may be required.
+We will provide you with reasonable prior notice of any material changes in how we use your information, including by email if you have provided one.
+If you disagree with these changes, you may cancel your account at any time.
+Any amendments will be published by posting a revised version of the Privacy Notice and updating the “Effective Date” above.
 The revised version will be effective on the “Effective Date” listed.
-We will provide you with reasonable prior notice of material changes in how we use your information, including by email if you have provided one.
-If you disagree with these changes, you may cancel your account at any time.